High School Counselor FAQ

 Academic Electives: UGA suggests that students pursue the most rigorous curriculum appropriate to their ability levels, core GPA and curriculum difficulty are the two most important factors in First-Year admission decisions.

 *UGA respects that other states have different graduation requirements.
-Although the majority of our students will have 4 science courses, we realize many out-of-state students will not.
-Please note: this does not negatively affect out-of-state student’s admission application review.
+Although the majority of our students will have 4 science courses, we realize some out-of-state students will not.
+We are flexible with students in this situation and there are a number of courses that satisfy this requirement, as seen on the USG Staying on Course document.

 High school counselors may review a student’s application through the Counselor Portal.